 He was fortunate to be a part of a great company.
 Hiroshi Tada, Yasuo Kobayashi, and Sadateru Arikawa were learning at Hombu Dojo when Masatake Fujita joined.
 He described his relationship with the Morihei Ueshiba as grandson-grandfather rather than a student-teacher.

 Masatake Fujita Sensei has been working in the office of the Aikikai since he was a 5th Dan.
 He had the role of a secretary and also stayed very close with the O’Sensei until the passing of the last one.

 Late years Sensei spent spreading the Aikido around the globe.
 He was teaching and creating teachers mostly in Eastern Europe.
-I will not forget to mention Igor Zakharevitch, my teacher, who was learning from Fujita Sensei.
+Igor Zaharevich, my teacher, had a chance to learn directly from Fujita Sensei.
 His article on a site contains more details about the Fujita-San.
 The next video was also made by Igor back in the days.